nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all patients based on their scheduled time
+1. User requests to list all patients based on their scheduled time.
-2. Medimate displays a list of all patients sorted in order based on scheduled time
+2. Medimate displays a list of all patients sorted in order based on scheduled time.

    Use case ends.